Europe a Prophecy: Background

-During autumn 1790, Blake moved to Lambeth, (inner) London.
+During autumn 1790, Blake moved to Lambeth, in inner London.
 He had a studio at the new house that he used while writing what were later called his "Lambeth Books", which included Europe in 1794.
-Like the others under the title, the work was composed, printed, coloured and sold at his house itself.
+Like the others in the series, the work was composed, printed, coloured and sold at his house itself.
 Early sketches for Europe were included in a notebook that contained images were created between 1790 until 1793.
 Only a few of Blake's works were fully coloured, and only some of the editions of Europe were coloured.

 When Europe was printed, it was in the same format as Blake's America and sold for the same price.
 It was printed between 1794 and 1821 with only 9 copies of the work surviving.
 The plates used for the designs were 23 x 17 cm in size.
 In addition to the illuminations, the work contained 265 lines of poetry, which were organized into septenaries.
 Henry Crabb Robinson contacted William Upcott on 19 April 1810 inquiring about copies of Blake's works that were in his possession.
 On that day, Robinson was allowed access to Europe and America and created a transcription of the works.
 An edition of Europe for Frederick Tatham was the last work Blake produced, and The Ancient of Days was completed three days just prior to his death.